LibertyDSNP/spec/pages/ActivityStreams/Overview.md

 Video objects may also include a `"duration"` field with a string value complying with the [XML Schema 11-2](https://www.w3.org/TR/xmlschema11-2/) standard for duration strings as recommended in the [Activity Vocabulary](https://www.w3.org/TR/activitystreams-vocabulary/#dfn-duration) specification.
 Video objects linking to live streaming content may use the string `"Live"` for the duration field or omit it entirely.

-Video objects may include a `"preview"` field with an activity sub-object of type link, a URL string or an array of sub-objects and/or strings referring to shorter video files or image files provided as a preview of longer video files.
-It is recommended that implementers at minimum include one image previews wherever possible.
-Preview images should generally include at least one file of the following resolutions: `320x240`, `640x480` or `1024x768`.

-Clients that support video objects should also include fields of `"height"` and `"width"` each with positive integer value on either the root activity object or the individual link sub-objects if multiple are present.
+Clients that support video objects must also include fields of `"height"` and `"width"` each with positive integer value on either the root activity object or the individual link sub-objects if multiple are present.
-If these fields are not provided, clients may attempt to infer the media type from the headers of the linked file or simply ignore the object.
-Clients may also ignore video files of exceptionally large or small sizes, however videos with a preview of one of the prior mentioned resolutions must always be supported.

 For example, the following would be valid video objects: